-Companies should clearly explain why a supply-chain mapping process is underway.
-It may make sense to present mapping as an incentive for Tier 1 suppliers; in other words, it could be explained as a competitive advantage.
+Companies should clearly explain why a supply chain mapping process is underway.
+It may make sense to present mapping as an incentive for Tier One suppliers -it could be explained as a competitive advantage.
 Also, mapping is part of any discussion on responsible sourcing and production.

 All parties should fully understand the purpose of these dialogues.
-For instance, if a company intends to publish a supplier list, those Tier 1 suppliers need advance notification and ideally, should give prior permission.
+For instance, if a company intends to publish a supplier list, those Tier One suppliers need advance notification and ideally, should give prior permission.

-STEP 6: Secure Commitments From Immediate Suppliers
+7.6 Secure Commitments from Immediate Suppliers

-Once Tier 1 (or other upstream) suppliers have received the initial communication and dialogue is underway, a company needs to secure commitments.
+Once Tier One (or other upstream) suppliers have received the initial communication and dialogue is underway, a company needs to secure commitments.